Guide to Keycap Types: Materials, Profiles, and More

 MDA Profile: MDA is a uniform keycap profile that combines the features of DSA and SA profiles.
 It has a cylindrical top surface but with a slightly taller profile than DSA.

-Uniform profile
+Uniform Profile

 A uniform keycap profile, often referred to as a flat or non-sculpted profile, is a type of keycap design where all the keycaps on a keyboard have the same shape and height.
 In contrast to sculpted profiles like Cherry, SA, or DSA, which have varying keycap heights and contours to match the natural positions of fingers, uniform profiles maintain a consistent keycap height and shape across all rows and keys on the keyboard.